Metacrafters/DegenToken/GUIDE.md

 $ npm install @openzeppelin/contracts
 ```

-After that is completely inside the `contracts` folder we are going to create a `Points.sol` file, and put the following contents inside of it:
+After that is completely inside the `contracts` folder we are going to create a `DegenToken.sol` file, and put the following contents inside of it:

 ```sol
 // SPDX-License-Identifier: MIT